hiepllp/one-click-hugo-cms/site/content/post/importing-data-into-acumatica.md

 Now we need to map all the vendors with the appropriate classes you had in the current sytem, MAS for example.
 Of course before that, assuming that you already exported the list with basic info such as VendorID, Vendor Name, Payment Terms, Credit Limit, etc.

 Now everything is ready for preparation.
 It's time to upload the template and proceed the import.
-Enter 'data provider' into the Search bar, you should see the Data Providers menu under Integration Profiles.
+Enter '_data provider_' into the Search bar, you should see the _Data Providers_ menu under Integration Profiles.
 Select it, and you're ready to go:

 ![Data Provider](/img/step0.png)